WallNutss/SEFormulatrix_Bootcamp/README.md

 </p>

 Yeah its random learn today.
 It is mainly Garbage Collector, Disposal, and Destructor(Finalizer).
+Yeah it is really confusing the need of these three if all of them is just automatically tended by .NET.

+Why there are two Dispose by the way?
+The `Proteted virtual void Dispose` and `public void Dispose`?